danborufka/danimator/README.md

 ```js
 scene.bear.data.hungriness = 0.8;
 ```
-sceneElement**.find** is a helper to find deeply nested elements within elements.
+sceneElement **.find** is a helper to find deeply nested elements within elements.

 ### Normalized Element Names
 Illustrator generates a unique id for each element when exporting to SVG.
-This means that while the two elements named "dog" and "cat" each have a subelement named "nose" in Illustrator, the exported SVG will have one of them contain a "nose_1" or "nose_2" for the sake of uniqueness.
+This means that while the two elements named "dog" and "cat" each have a subelement named "nose" in Illustrator, the exported SVG will have one of them contain a "nose_1" or "nose_2" for the sake of unique names.
 This makes selecting elements by name cumbersome.
-Danimator **normalizes** those names back to what they were, and lets you choose which one to use ("nose" will return all elements originally named "nose", while "nose_2" will only select that specificone).
+Danimator **normalizes** those names back to what they were, and lets you choose which one to use ("nose" will return all elements originally named "nose", while "nose_2" will only select that one specific one).

 ## Animating